AidanAllchin/ventriloquist/README.md

 ## Design Decisions

 **Completion model, not instruct-tuned:** Identity is encoded in the data format (`"name"` field).
-A single LoRA learns your entire social graph—no per-contact adapters needed.
+A single LoRA learns the entire social graph so no per-contact adapters are needed.

 **JSON as pseudo-special-tokens:** Field names (`"name":`, `"content":`, `"delta":`) provide unambiguous boundaries without custom tokenizer modifications.

-**Sliding windows with stride 1:** Every message becomes the prediction target of its own 100-message window.
+**Sliding windows with stride 1:** Every message becomes the prediction target of its own 50-message window.
 Maximum overlap reinforces consistent personality modeling.

 **Per-message time deltas:** The model learns response timing as a personality trait.
 Some contacts reply in seconds; others take days.

 ## Requirements

-- Python 3.12+
+- Python 3.11+
 - macOS for collection (iMessage access)
-- GPU with 24GB+ VRAM recommended for training
+- GPU with 24GB+ VRAM recommended for training (requires quantization)
 - ~10GB disk space for model weights

 ## Installation